unccd/Prais4-reporting-manual/SO3.md

 4. **Create drought exposure maps in four-year periods**: the gridded spatial summary for each four-year period provides information on the number of people exposed to the highest drought intensity class over each four-year period, from 2000 (or earliest year for which population data is available) to the reporting year, at the scale of the grid cell.
 These four-year periods should be consistent with the gridded spatial summaries reported at SO 3-1.

+5. **Report factors used to calculate DVI**: When national data is used to complete table SO3-3.T1, Parties should also report on the factors used in the calculation.

-5. **Verify the results**: aware of the limitations of the estimated values of drought exposure, Parties may verify the accuracy and reliability of such an indicator in their countries before officially submitting estimates for UNCCD reporting.
+6. **Verify the results**: aware of the limitations of the estimated values of drought exposure, Parties may verify the accuracy and reliability of such an indicator in their countries before officially submitting estimates for UNCCD reporting.
+7.

-6. **Save form and make available for review**: once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.
+8. **Save form and make available for review**: once verified by the Parties, the data and supporting narrative should be marked as “In Review” and saved thereby making it available for review by the UNCCD.

 ### 3.2.7.
 Additional Resources